mongodb/docs-commandline-tools/source/includes/warning-tools-dollar-import-export-restriction.rst

-.. warning:: Data Dump and Restore Conflicts With ($) in Collection Fields
+.. warning:: Data Dump and Restore Conflicts with $ Prefix in Fields

    Starting in MongoDB 5.0, document field names can be prefixed with a dollar character (``$``).
 However, :binary:`~bin.mongoimport` and